sashianl/sample_service/docs/using-development-docker-compose.md

 where:

-- `PORT` is the port to expose on your host machine; optional - defaults to 5000.
+- `PORT` is the port to expose on your host machine; optional - defaults to 5006.

-    On macOS should specify the port as other than 5000, as macOS Monterey uses it by default for AirPlay.
+    The default exposed port is 5006, even though the internal port is 5000, the standard port for KBase services.

+    This is so because macOS Monterey utilizes port 5000 for Airplay; generally there are many extant services, most of which would not interfere with KBase development, on port 5000, both [defacto](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) and [official](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?&page=88).

+    Generally you should be prepare to select another port if you receive an error message that something else is using the port:

     E.g. `PORT=5001 make host-start-dev-server`

-    Generally 5000 is a reserved port, but it is the KBase default for services.

 - `MOCK_DATASET_PATH` is a filesystem path to the parent directory for data provided for the mock services server; optional, defaults to `"${PWD}/dev/data/mock"` which contains just a little bit of mock data as an example.